 *Editor Update* Leesa appreciated Evan’s review so they reached out and offered a discount code for our readers, click here Leesa.com for $160 off.

-First off, thanks to Jonas for letting me use ArmchairEmpire as a platform for this review.
+First off, thanks to Jonas for letting me use ArmchairEmpire as a platform for one of the best mattress reviews ;).
 I hope you’re able to get as much out of this as I do his other reviews, in particular, the star wars lego reviews, my kid loves’em.
 I digress, back to the point.
 Here is my REAL, non-bias review of my new Leesa mattress.

 One of the hardest products to research and buy these days is undoubtedly a new queen mattress.
 Sure, you could go into a store and plop on a bunch of beds until you find one that you think feels good at that particular moment in time but often that doesn’t translate into a better night’s sleep when you take it home.
 Nevermind the fact that you have to deal with salesmen constantly badgering you.